 Trade receivables are recognised at fair value less provision for impairment.
 A provision for impairment of trade receivables is established when there is objective evidence that the Trust will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation, and default or delinquency in payments (more than 60 days overdue) are considered indicators that the trade receivable is impaired.
 The amount of the provision is the difference between the asset's carrying amount and the estimated future cash flows.
-The carrying amount of the asset is reduced through the use of a provision for doubtful debts account, and the amount of the loss is recognised in the comprehensive income statement within 'operating expenses'.
+The carrying amount of the loss is recognised in the comprehensive income statement within 'operating expenses'.
 When a trade receivable is uncollectible, it is written off against the provision account.
 Subsequent recoveries of amounts previously written off are credited against 'operating expenses' in the comprehensive income statement.